kilmfer91/pipeline_DE_for_Synaptic_Dynamics/README.md

 ## Description
-In this repository, a pipeline is presented to search for parameters of Synaptic Dynamics (SD) models, with the aim of simulating experimental _in vitro_ recordings of real synapses.
+In this repository, a pipeline is presented to search for parameters of Synaptic Dynamics (SD) models, with the aim of simulating experimental _in vitro_ recordings of real synapses (Associated paper can be found [here](https://www.esann.org/sites/default/files/proceedings/2025/ES2025-111.pdf)).
 The pipeline have different components: an input signal, a reference signal, a SD model and an implementation of Differential Evolution (DE).
 A diagram of the pipeline is depicted here: